Generalized recursive atom ordering and equivalence to CL-shellability: Background

+\begin{rmk} In this paper, when we say that we take the lexicographic order on maximal chains of $P$, we mean that we take the maximal chains in order according to the lexicographic order on their label sequences. \end{rmk}

-Bj\"orner first introduced EL-labelings and EL-shellability in the graded case in \cite{bjornercm}, and then this was generalized by Bj\"orner and Wachs to the not necessarily graded case when they introduced the notion on nonpure shellability in \cite{non-pure1} and \cite{non-pure2}.
-The following fundamental result from \cite{bjornercm} (which was generalized to the not necessarily graded case in \cite{non-pure1}) explains the usage of the term EL-shellable above. \begin{thm} [ \cite{bjornercm}, Theorem~2.3] If $P$ is a graded poset with an EL-labeling, then the lexicographic order of the maximal chains of $P$ is a shelling order for the corresponding facets of $\Delta(P)$. \end{thm}
+Bj\"orner first introduced EL-labelings and EL-shellability in the graded case in \cite{bjornercm}.
+This was generalized by Bj\"orner and Wachs to the not necessarily graded case when they introduced the notion on nonpure shellability in \cite{non-pure1} and \cite{non-pure2}.
+The following fundamental result from \cite{bjornercm} explains the usage of the term EL-shellablility.

+\begin{thm} [ \cite{bjornercm}, Theorem~2.3] If $P$ is a finite, bounded, graded poset with an EL-labeling, then the lexicographic order of the maximal chains of $P$ is a shelling order for the corresponding facets of $\Delta(P)$. \end{thm}

-Now we turn to a relaxation of EL-shellability due to Bj\"orner and Wachs (see \cite{bw}) in which edge labelings are replaced by more general chain-edge labelings (defined next).
-In this context, we replace $E(P)$ by the set $E^*(P)$ defined as follows.
+Now we turn to a generalization of EL-shellability due to Bj\"orner and Wachs (see \cite{bw}) in which edge labelings are replaced by more general chain-edge labelings (defined next).
+In this context, we replace $E(P)$ by the set $E^*(P)$ defined as follows: